matsu911/buddypress-like/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 0.0.7 =
+Important upgrade!
+Fixes a couple of major bugs affecting saving posts, drafts etc (giving error "You do not have permission to do that.") and the saving of 'Likers Visibility' options

 = 0.0.6 =
 Now with translation support, as well as options to customise the messages displayed to users.